 Blockchain technology has been establishing at an incredibly fast rate and has taken the business world by storm.
 Blockchain data is meant to resist modification.

-The complexity of the technology itself may be hard to grasp even for tech enthusiasts, but the expanding popularity and ubiquitous nature of technology is clear for all to see.
+The complexity of the technology itself may be hard to grasp even for tech enthusiasts, but the expanding popularity and ubiquitous nature of technology are clear for all to see.

 The San Francisco-based firm announced that customers in several countries in South-America and Asia can now access crypto-to-crypto exchanging services.

-- The bitcoin market capitalization compounded from nearly 1.02 billion U.S. dollars in Q1 of 2013 to approximately 72.37 billion U.S. dollars in the Q1 of 2019.
+- The bitcoin market capitalization saw a huge spike from nearly 1.48 billion U.S. dollars in Q3 of 2013 to approximately 144.96 billion U.S. dollars in the Q3 of 2019.

-- By the end of March 2019, the bitcoin index value amounted to 4,081.22 U.S.
+- At the end of September 2019, the bitcoin index value amounted to 8.085.71 U.S. dollars.

-- There were 2,616 bitcoin ATMs in the United States, as of March 2019.
+- There were 3,571 bitcoin ATMs in the United States, as of September 2019.

 - The market value of blockchain in the food and agriculture market, globally, is projected to climb 1.4 billion U.S. dollars by 2028.